R v Wallace: Facts

-The case against Wallace was entirely circumstantial, with several curious aspects.
-The night before the murder a telephone message had been left for Wallace at his chess club, requesting that he call on "R.M.
-Qualtrough" at 7.30pm the following evening to discuss an insurance policy.
-The address given was in Mossley Hill, a district of south Liverpool several miles from Wallace's home in Anfield.
+The case against Wallace was circumstantial.
+On 19 January 1931, someone telephoned the Liverpool Central Chess Club that Wallace frequented, asking him to visit "R. M. Qualtrough" at 7.30pm the following evening to discuss an insurance policy.
+They gave an address of 25 Menlove Gardens East in Mossley Hill, a district of south Liverpool several miles from Wallace's home in Anfield.
 Wallace arrived at the chess club about 25 minutes after the phone call, and was informed of the message by the club captain, Samuel Beattie.

-The following night Wallace left home at about 6.45pm, catching several trams to Mossley Hill.
-During his journey, and subsequent search, he inquired of numerous people — including a policeman — directions to "25 Menlove Gardens East", the address Qualtrough had given.
-It became apparent that while there were Menlove Gardens North, South and West, there was no Menlove Gardens East, and no trace of Qualtrough either.
-After spending about 40 minutes inquiring around the district, Wallace got a tram home.
-Entering the house at about 8.45pm in the presence of his terraced neighbours John Sharpe Johnston and Florence Sarah Johnston, he found his wife bludgeoned to death in the parlour, with evidence of a bungled robbery.
+The following night, a milk boy visited Wallace's house around 6:30pm, and saw his wife.
+Wallace left home at about fifteen minutes later, catching several trams to Mossley Hill.
+He couldn't find the address; there were Menlove Gardens North, South and West, but not East.
+He asked numerous people and a policemen about the address and Qualtrough, but nobody could help.
+After 40 minutes, he gave up and got a tram home.
+He entered his house around 8.45pm, witnessed by his neighbours John Sharpe Johnston and Florence Sarah Johnston, and found his wife bludgeoned to death in the parlour, with evidence of a bungled robbery.